Heather’s Stage 2C Epithelial Ovarian Cancer & Stage 1A Uterine Cancer Story

-I remember the day that Dr. Lee called to tell me it was stage 2 because we weren’t supposed to see her for another weekend and it was like a Thursday or Friday.
-She called and I was upstairs and Braden was outside.
-I had a friend with me, sitting.
-And she called my mom, and she says, “The doctor’s on the phone.”
+I remember the day that Dr. Lee called to tell me it was stage 2 because we weren’t supposed to see her for another weekend, and it was like a Thursday or Friday.
+She called, and I was upstairs and Braden was outside.
+I had a friend sitting with me.
+She called my mom, and she says, “The doctor’s on the phone.”

-They got me on the phone, and I am on heavy pain killers, on the Oxycodone, Percocet, whatever.
+They got me on the phone.
+I am on heavy pain killers, on the Oxycodone, Percocet, whatever.
 I’m floating.
-And we got a ton because it would wear off, and Braden knew exactly where I could have another pill.
-We kept it right there at the beginning because otherwise I couldn’t breathe, I was just in so much pain.
-So, I was little loopy.
+We got a ton because it would wear off, and Braden knew exactly where I could have another pill.
+We kept it right there at the beginning because otherwise I couldn’t breathe.
+I was just in so much pain, so I was little loopy.

 Dr. Lee: Heather, I’ve got your stage.

 Heather: Wait.
 You’re not supposed to tell me now.
 I’m not ready to hear this now.
 Braden’s not even in the house.
 You’re supposed to tell us in person.

 Heather: Okay, all right, you can tell me.

 Dr. Lee: It’s stage 2.
 Stage 2C, but it’s stage 2.